 Let’s look at these fundamental elements of a good-quality management system in more detail:

-Quality Objectives are where the organization defines desired outcomes in terms of specific, measurable results.
+Where the organization defines desired outcomes in terms of specific, measurable results.
 This will often include key metrics around product quality such as the defect rate, customer satisfaction metrics such as the Net Promoter Score (NPS), or measures that indicate a healthy quality culture such as the number of “rejected defects”.

 The key is to formulate these objectives in terms that conform to the definition of SMART goals, – that is, specific, measurable, achievable, relevant, and time-bound.
 Here’s an example: